1964 split in the Communist Party of India: February 1963 National Council meeting

 The rightists also seized the opportunity of the leftists' absence to push for new resolutions at the February 1963 CPI National Council meeting.
 At this point out of 108 living National Council members, 48 were in prison or underground.
-A February 1963 National Council statement again denounced Chinese 'aggression' and stated that CPC had violated the principles of Marxism-Leninism.
+A February 1963 National Council statement again denounced Chinese 'aggression' and stated that CCP had violated the principles of Marxism-Leninism.
 Furthermore, Dange presented a resolution on the Sino-Soviet rift and the reorganization of the West Bengal and Punjab units of the party.
 According to the publication Thought, Dange's resolution was fiercely resisted by Namboodiripad, Gopalan, Dinkar Mehta, Chiman Mehta and Y.D.
 Sharma.
 But Gupta, who otherwise had hostile relations with Dange, 'threw in a somersault' and sided with the majority at the meeting.

 Namboodiripad had tabled an alternative resolution at the meeting, titled Revisionism and Dogmatism in the CPI.
 Namboodiripad's document sought to highlight past and current errors, criticizing the rightist leadership for subservience to the Indian National Congress government and calling on CPI to remain neutral in the Sino-Soviet dispute.
 Namboodiripad's resolution was rejected by the National Council and Namboodiripad resigned from the post as general secretary of the party, citing his concerns with the 'nationalist' postures of the party.
 P. Sundarayya, Surjeet and Basu also resigned from the CPI Secretariat and CEC.
 Namboodiripad would later accept to withdraw his resignation, but with P. Sundarayya, Basu and Surjeet out of the picture the rightists had a total control over the Secretariat.
 Namboodiripad found himself completely isolated in the Secretariat.
 The rightists used their control over the Secretariat to induct more of their own loyalists at the party headquarters and in state units.

-CPC responded to the CPI National Council resolution by denouncing Dange as a 'Titoist revisionist' and called for support to the left-wing within CPI.
-Dange replied to the CPC comment some six weeks later, in a 30,000 word editorial in New Age titled Neither Revisionism nor Dogmatism Is Our Guide.
+CCP responded to the CPI National Council resolution by denouncing Dange as a 'Titoist revisionist' and called for support to the left-wing within CPI.
+Dange replied to the CCP comment some six weeks later, in a 30,000 word editorial in New Age titled Neither Revisionism nor Dogmatism Is Our Guide.
 In August 1963 Dange visited Moscow as a guest of the CPSU.
-During his stay Pravda published an article denouncing CPC leadership for "aggressive policy" and for "openly interfering" in CPI internal affairs.
+During his stay Pravda published an article denouncing CCP leadership for "aggressive policy" and for "openly interfering" in CPI internal affairs.